raymondworkshop/raymondworkshop.github.io/_posts/self/2021-04-05-I-love-you-but.md

 ---
 layout: post
-title: 'notes on "I love you but Im Not in Love with You"'
+title: "notes on 'I love you but I'm Not in Love with You'"
 date: 2021-04-05
 comments: true
 tags: [notes, love, softskills, insight, important, learning]